sdc-china/IDA-doc/_posts/2018-01-15-references-migrating and updating your application.md

 If you want to migrate keter to to IDA version, take the following steps:

 1. Open the server.xml of liberty and make sure keter-web.war is changed to ida-web.war and application id and name is also changed to ida.
-If you have already setup keyStore for use,you can still use keyStore old password for that.
+If your liberty has setup keyStore password before,you don;t need to change defaultKeyStore password, just keep orignal one,otherwise you need to create a passowrd for the defaultKeyStore.

 ```